zoracon/rust-practice/README.md

-# Crypto means Cryptography here
+# "Crypto" means Cryptography here

 Just me practicing with Rust as a substitute for different programs I'd normally use like OpenSSL, hash utilities, etc.